 When the collars are the right length and trimmed to fit, embellish them with rhinestones, sequins, or other Halloween tidbits.
 Glittering the collars is easiest with a two plate “dip” system.
 Spread some glitter on one plate and glue on another.
 Dip the edge of the collar into the glue and then into the glitter, tapping off the excess before moving to the next section.

-Create a whole flock of crows that are ready for even the most festive Halloween party!
+Create a whole flock of Elizabethan Crows that are ready for even the most festive Halloween party!